 This comprehensive tour carves a figure eight through spectacular South Island scenery.
 From Christchurch travel through the Mackenzie Country to Mt Cook then on to Otago and Dunedin.
 A detailed exploration of Fiordland National Park follows, before heading north to Queenstown and then to the West Coast Glaciers.
 Crossing the Southern Alps enjoy a night in Arthur's Pass National Park before heading to the east coast and Kaikoura.
 Enjoy the Marlborough wine region and the golden sands of Abel Tasman National Park before turning south along the wild west coast.
-You return to Christchurch on board the Tranz Alpine Scenic Train.
+You return to Christchurch on board the renowned Tranz Alpine Scenic Train.

 Self Drive - South Island